-A walking tour (approximately 2 hours) is given by your guide and after this you can explore the mysterious city by yourselves.
-If you still have energy left, you can also climb Huayna Picchu (2720m/8923ft)!
-It takes 45 minutes to reach the top and you will get a magnificent view over Machu Picchu and its surroundings.
+A walking tour (approximately 2 hours) is given by your English-speaking guide; afterwards you are free to explore the mysterious city by yourself.
+If you have made your advance reservation to hike Huayna Picchu (2,720 m/8,923 ft), your guided tour will begin after your hike.
+It takes 45 minutes on average to reach the top of Huayna Picchu, where you will get a magnificent view over Machu Picchu and its surroundings.

 After the visit, you will meet your guide in Aguas Calientes (the trip down to Aguas Calientes can be reached by bus or by foot) for lunch and the guide will give the train tickets back to Cusco.
 The train usually leaves at 3:55pm and we will arrive back in Cusco at about 8:45pm.

 If you desire an extra night in Aguas Calientes it can be arranged.
 This option is very popular as it allows more time to explore Machu Picchu.
 You can also go to the thermal springs in the town – a real treat after finishing the trail!